 As we will get on too soon, mistakes will happen as you teeth into your employee empowerment process.
 What is important is that you offer good constructive feedback during the process.
-This means when employees do something wrong, and when they can do improve in certain areas.
+Constructive Feedback means that when employees do something wrong, it is better to explain how they can improve than be critical.
 Instead of bluntly telling someone where they went wrong, or praising them when they do something right, be specific about the actions which you base your reasoning on.
 Be specific about where they need to improve and how.

 There are a plethora of reasons why you should provide recognition and appreciation.
 Showing recognition to your employees for their hard work and for their successes.
 Your recognition provides motivation to them and will encourage them to take action, embrace decision making and engender creativity and persistence.

 This one can be tough at times, especially if you are managing a lot of people.
 You can’t always give your employees as much time as you would like or as they would like.
 You can give them time though.
 Don’t forget it.
 And they will need it, especially at the start of their employee empowerment journey.